 The financial statements are just one part of a reporting entity's communication with stakeholders.
 Depending on jurisdictional requirements, an annual report typically includes the financial statements, a management commentary and information about governance, strategy and business developments (often including corporate and social responsibility).
-It is important the annual report is considered holistically to ensure it delivers a consistent and coherent message about COVID-19 to investors and other stakeholders ('users').
+It is important the annual report is considered holistically to ensure it delivers a consistent and coherent message to investors and other stakeholders ('users'), and this includes ensuring that events external to the entity's operations, such as the impact of the COVID-19 pandemic or potential impacts of rising inflation, are taken into account.

-IAS 1 'Presentation of Financial Statements' acknowledges an entity may present, outside the financial statements, a financial review that describes and explains the main features of the organisation's financial performance (including cashflows) and financial position, both locally and internationally.
-Reports and statements presented outside financial statements are outside the scope of IFRS.
+IAS 1 acknowledges an entity may present, outside the financial statements, a financial review that describes and explains the main features of the organisation's financial performance (including cashflows) and financial position, both locally and internationally.
+Reports and statements presented outside financial statements are currently outside the scope of IFRS.

-Even though reports and statements outside financial statements are excluded from the scope of IFRS, they are not outside of scope of domestic regulation.
+Even though reports and statements outside financial statements are excluded from the scope of IFRS, they are often not outside of scope of domestic regulation.
 If users are told what they need to know in a well-constructed and logical manner, it is highly likely the reporting entity will have done a great deal to comply and satisfy local regulatory requirements.
 In certain jurisdictions there may be certain reconciliations required between alternative performance measures (APMs) and IFRS.